-An evening concert with classical harpist Natalie Lurie, fellow with the London Philharmonia and recent graduate of the Royal Academy of Music.
+An evening concert presented by Pathways ARTS and Featherstone.
+Classical harpist Natalie Lurie, fellow with the London Philharmonia and recent graduate of the Royal Academy of Music will perform in the Francine Kelly Gallery on Wednesday August 7th at 6:30PM along with David Stanwood on piano.
 Program to include music by Scarlatti, Fauré, Mascagni, Glinka and more.

 Natalie Lurie Bio: